Azure-Samples/IoT-Edge-K8s-KubeVirt-Deployment/README.md

 ### Prerequisites

-1. Nested Virtualization Enabled Node Pool: This a required to allow VM level virtualization on K8 nodes, Virtual/Physical machines with CPUs featuring Intel VT-x and EPT technology or AMD EPYC/Ryzen support nested virtualization.
-For Azure, please refer to the [VM list](https://docs.microsoft.com/en-us/azure/virtual-machines/acu) here.
+1. Nested Virtualization Enabled Node Pool: This a required to allow VM level virtualization on K8s nodes, Virtual/Physical machines with CPUs featuring Intel VT-x and EPT technology or AMD EPYC/Ryzen support nested virtualization.
+If you are using AKS for K8s as in this example, please refer to the VM list [list](https://docs.microsoft.com/en-us/azure/virtual-machines/acu).
 Alternatively, you should be able to emulate virtualisation for dev/test environments, this is not recommended for production/high performance/isolated requirements.
 2. [KubeVirt](https://kubevirt.io/user-guide/operations/installation/)
 3. [CDI (Containerized Data Importer)](https://github.com/kubevirt/containerized-data-importer) add-on must be installed on the K8s cluster.
-CDI is required to mount the data volume which includes VM disk (e.g. Ubuntu VM disk)
+CDI is required to mount the data volume which includes VM disk (e.g. Ubuntu 18.04 LTS disk)

 ### Create AKS Cluster with Prerequisites